Distributionally Robust Optimization with Moment Ambiguity Sets: Introduction

-Assume the ambiguity set $\mathcal{M}$ is given by moments, up to the degree $d$, of a Borel measure $\mu$ whose support is contained in a given set $S\subseteq\mathbb{R}^p$.
-More precisely, the set $\mathcal{M}$ consists of truncated moment sequences (tms)

 such that the moment vector $y = \int [\xi]_d \mt{d} \mu$ is contained in a given set $Y$.
-In this paper, we focus on the case that $S$ is a compact semi-algebraic set given by a tuple $g:=(g_1,\ldots, g_{m_1})$ of polynomials in $\xi$ and that $Y$ is a set whose conic hull $\cone{Y}$ can be represented by linear, second order or semidefinite conic inequalities.
-For convenience, define the moment constraining cone $K$ such that
+In this paper, we focus on the case that $S$ is compact and that $Y$ is a set whose conic hull $\cone{Y}$ can be represented by linear, second order or semidefinite conic inequalities.
+For convenience, define the conic hull of moments